 Let’s break it down, he believed that micro stocks (companies with a market cap of $25 to $250 million) that had a price-to-sales ratio of less than 1 (meaning the market cap was lower than the revenue going into the company, aka the company’s sales are undervalued), and that maintained positive growth over a year of trading days (roughly 255 days), is considered a Tiny (yet mighty) Titan.
-The formula has since been further enhanced, but this is still a pretty good go at the market.
+The formula has since been further enhanced, but this is still a pretty good strategy.

 The numbers and measurements below tell the same story; just look at the Annualized Alpha and Total Returns.

-The graph below makes the same point but with different visuals to emphasize how well those Tiny Titans did, look at 2020!
+The graph below makes the same point but with different visuals to emphasize how well those Tiny Titans did.
+Look at 2020!

 Using the Piotroski F-Score

-If you see the value in the strategy but are still a little nervous about the outcome of investing in micro stocks, let’s provide an extra layer of security!
+If you see the value in the strategy but are still a little nervous about the outcome of investing in micro stocks, let’s provide an extra layer of security.
 With Equities Lab, you can easily continue increasing the positive vibes when you screen for stocks.
 Let’s look at the individual Piotroski F-Scores of each result to double down on healthy companies.

 The first company, shown below, is Reitmans.
 It has a score of 8, which is pretty good on a scale of 0-9.
-The fact that the screener did so well, AND the company appears healthy, are some strong green flags.
+The fact that the screener did so well, AND the company appears healthy, are strong green flags.